 My initial thought of reading in messages was to determine the maximum size of a

-message (13 bytes), declaring an array of that size, and using a bunch of if
+message (13 bytes), declaring an array of that size, and using a bunch of if,

-blocks to read in and parse each message byte by byte.
+elsif, and else blocks to read in and parse each message byte by byte.
 This

 would have worked fine, but was a bit verbose especially given the number of